|

 Meanwhile the human-sized raccoon looked on with glee, starting to

 drool himself on the glass, though not from hunger.
-Well actually it was
+Well actually it

 from hunger, the hunger of revenge.
 He'd had his first taste of revenge